David Addy: Porto

 On 1 February 2010 the Ghanaian U-20 champion joined Portuguese top club FC Porto from SAS Ligaen side Randers FC for €800,000, signing a 31⁄2 year contract.

 The young Ghanaian U-20 made his debut for FC Porto on 14 April 2010 in a 4–0 Victory against Rio Ave FC.

 Académica de Coimbra

 In July 2010, he joined Académica de Coimbra on a season-long loan from Portuguese club FC Porto.

 Panetolikos

 On 31 August 2011, he joined a newly promoted Greek Superleague side Panetolikos F.C. on a season-long loan from Porto.

-Vitoria S.C
+Vitória S.C.

-On 30 September 2012, Addy signed a two-year deal for Vitoria S.C.
-In May 2013 Addy helped Vitoria S.C. win the 2012/13 Taca de Portugal and qualified for the 2013/14 UEFA Europa League.
+On 30 September 2012, Addy signed a two-year deal for Vitória S.C.
+In May 2013 Addy helped Vitória S.C. win the 2012/13 Taca de Portugal and qualified for the 2013/14 UEFA Europa League.
 Addy had 4 successful UEFA Europa League appearances against Real Betis, Olympic Lyon and Rijeka.
 Vitoria S.C finished third in Group I and made an early exit from the competition.